dsccommunity/DscResource.Common/README.md

 $propertiesNotInDesiredState = $propertyState.Where({ -not $_.InDesiredState })
 ```

-This examples call Compare-ResourcePropertyState with the current state
+This example calls Compare-ResourcePropertyState with the current state
 and the desired state and returns a hashtable array of all the properties
 that was evaluated based on the properties pass in the parameter DesiredValues.
 Finally it sets a parameter `$propertiesNotInDesiredState` that contain